Q: How are people using the Internet for their health care? A:

 Talk to your doctor before using any medication for the first time, to get the appropriate diagnostic tests for any conditions you may have, and to get a recommendation on any medical device you are thinking of buying online.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association (OSBA).
-It was originally prepared by Catherine T. Dunlay of Taft Stettinius & Hollister, and Naomi H. Maletz, formerly of Taft Stettinius & Hollister.
-It was updated by Naomi H. Maletz, founder of HM L aw Offices, LLC.
+It was originally prepared by Catherine T. Dunlay of Taft Stettinius & Hollister, and Naomi Hazan Maletz, formerly of Taft Stettinius & Hollister.
+It was updated by Naomi Hazan Maletz, founder of Hazan Maletz Law Offices, LLC.